rubenmartinezlorente/Project-Week-3-Data-Thieves/your-project/README.md

 ## Organization
 We used a Trello board with the tasks to do, the ones on the process and the pieces of work already done.

-Our repository contains what follows:
+Our repository contains the folling folder and files:

+**FOLDERS**

-QUESTIONS - With question files.
+QUESTIONS - 6 files where each  question is answered.

-NEW DATA - Clean datasets and the Tableau data.
+NEW DATA - Clean datasets with files from Tableau to make visualization plots.

-RAW DATA - Old data as we found it.
-DATA CLEANING: A cleaning file for the csv files and the API.
+RAW DATA - Datasets from the web and the API we used to make the data cleaning and exploring.

+**FILES**

+README.md - This file that explains a summary of the project.

+API_connection.py - Python code that launch the request and save the dataset file in the repository.
+We make a pre-datacleaning to split up data we just can do                         from the web.

+DataCleaning.ipnyb - Jupyter notebook file where we make all data cleaning and exploring to answer the questions proposed.

+Paper_Beers.md - Document where we present formally the project.

 ## Links